wassname/scrape_r_rational/data/cache2/cxu6u4.md

 >>> [[The Arithmancer]](https://www.fanfiction.net/s/10070079/1/The-Arithmancer)
 >>> [[The Accidental Animagus]](https://www.fanfiction.net/s/9863146/1/The-Accidental-Animagus)
 >>> [[Metaworld Chronicles]](https://www.royalroad.com/fiction/14167/metaworld-chronicles) (Low quality)

+>>> **u/Ardvarkeating101** [+3]  *Father of Learning* (13 hours later)
 >>>

->>> **u/Ardvarkeating101** [+4]  *Father of Learning**
->>>
 >>> > The Arithmancer, which fully explores a magic system much closer to HP canon (or at least closer to typical fanon), involves a very reasonably-motivated Hermoine (most of the others are left unchanged) and is overall an incredibly satisfying read.
 She combines science and magic in a way that is much more reasonable than HPMOR, and her new innovations come at a much more believable rate.
+>>>
 >>> Ehhhhh, the Arithmancer is okay, the sequel is just godawful Mary-Sue claptrap with a contrived plot.
 Honestly with how "competent" the main character is compared to the DE the war should be over within a few chapters, but she just sticks to bad tactics and it goes on as a result.
->>>

->>>> **u/NorskDaedalus** [+1] *
+>>>> **u/NorskDaedalus** [+1]  (13 hours later)
 >>>>
 >>>> I understand where you’re coming from, but I’ve always felt that Mary Sue-ness comes from a lack of development and everything coming very easily.
 Hermione spent six-ish years growing in power, so her strength is understandable.
 As for why the war isn’t over quickly, she simply has different priorities.
 Once she does accomplish her other goals and is able to stop holding back, the war does end quickly.
+>>>>
 >>>> But like I said, each to their own.
->>>>

->>>>> **u/Ardvarkeating101** [+3]  *Father of Learning**
+>>>>> **u/Ardvarkeating101** [+3]  *Father of Learning* (13 hours later)
 >>>>>
 >>>>> Most of the OOtP cream their pants when she makes barbed wire to fight inferi.
+>>>>>
 >>>>> Barbed wire.
 So impressive.
 That totally makes her "scary" according to the other hardened veterans.
 God forbid she buy a gun.
->>>>>

->>>>>> **u/NorskDaedalus** [+1] *
+>>>>>> **u/NorskDaedalus** [+1]  (13 hours later)
 >>>>>>
 >>>>>> It’s easy to forget that we’re looking from Hermoine’s perspective, who by her own admission doesn’t feel that it was that great of an accomplishment, just clever use of tactics that Harry even came up with.
 From the Order’s perspective, they just hear that Hermione managed to take out three hundred unstoppable death machines single-handedly.
 They didn’t know what she did, only that it was something that should have been impossible.
 Sort of like with Voldemort’s flight, it’s only impressive if you don’t know how it’s done.
->>>>>>

->>>>>>> **u/Ardvarkeating101** [+3]  *Father of Learning**
+>>>>>>> **u/Ardvarkeating101** [+3]  *Father of Learning* (14 hours later)
 >>>>>>>
 >>>>>>> She didn’t do it alone, it wasn’t three hundred, and raising a pillar of rock to hide on and a sharp stick to poke with would have been both less dangerous and more effective.
+>>>>>>>
 >>>>>>> She’s terrible and praised for it, classic Mary-Sue
->>>>>>>

-> **u/edwardkmett** [+2] *
+> **u/edwardkmett** [+2]  (2 days later)
 >
 > Worth the Candle is the obvious choice.
 It has a ton of content and is written by an author that is very well regarded here.
+>
 > I'm greatly fond of Metropolitan Man, also by Wales.
 Rational Lex Luthor.
+>
 > Sticking with Lex, [Inviolate](https://www.fanfiction.net/s/5536346/1/Inviolate) is another good read.
+>
 > The Erogamer is coming along quite nicely.
 While I wouldn't say it is nearly finished it does have a lot of content.
+>
 > Unsong isn't really rational/rationalist but it is definitely rationalist-adjacent.
+>
 > Also rationalist-adjacent, Worm captures the general sentiment of having a protagonist that coldly considers her options at each point and a lot of the story takes place in her head as she tries to plan out how to respond to her rather crazy circumstances.
 The narrator is er.. a bit unreliable, which adds another layer to parsing the story.

+> **u/thrawnca** [+1]  *Carbon-based biped* (3 days later)
 >

-> **u/thrawnca** [+1]  *Carbon-based biped**
+> It's not to everyone's taste, and it's far from finished, but With This Ring definitely has a lot of content (over 2.5 million words and counting).
 >
-> It's not to everyone's taste, and it's far from finished, but With This Ring definitely has a lot of content (over 2.5 million words and counting).
 > Compared to HPMoR or MoL, it's not especially rational.
 Compared to the source material, though - comics and animated series - it's highly rational.
 The author puts a lot of effort into having the universe (or multiverse) make sense within the constraints of comic book logic.
+>
 > Typical pitfalls are the slow pace - updating daily, but often providing more detail rather than moving the plot forward quickly - and concerns that the protagonist is not properly challenged, though opinions on that are quite divided.
 Strengths include the carefully considered and detailed plot, humor, and author involvement; as well as updating the story every day, he's active in the associated discussion thread and fixes any reported typos in under a day.
->

 ---